-- Use the ADMS Contour plotter to plot contours in Surfer from your model output.
+- Step 1 Use the ADMS 2-D Output Plotter (as shown in Figure A.3) to plot contours in Surfer from your model output.
 See the main ADMS manual for details.
-Remember that the default levels created by the ADMS contour plotter are optimised for the values found in the specific ADMS output file being plotted. - Step 2 Once the contour plot has been plotted in Surfer, double click on the plot and the Properties window should appear.
-Go to the Levels tab.
+Remember that the default levels created by the ADMS contour plotter are optimised for the values found in the specific ADMS output file being plotted. - Once the contour plot has been plotted in Surfer, click on the ContourPlot layer in the Contents window to bring up this layer's properties in the Properties window (if you cannot see either of these windows, ensure that Contents and Properties are both ticked in the Show/Hide section of the View tab).
+Go to the Levels tab of the Properties window and click the Edit Levels... button to bring up the Levels for ContourMapFram: ContourPlot window (as shown in Figure A.4).

-Figure A.3 - ADMS Contour plotter (Plotting in Surfer)
+Figure A.3 - ADMS 2-D Output Plotter (Plotting in Surfer)

-Figure A.4 - Level Properties dialogue box in Surfer
+Figure A.4 - Level Properties

-The contour levels can be customized here to control the contour plot appearance.
+Step 3 The contour levels can be customized here to control the contour plot appearance.
 Here you can change the maximum and minimum values so that the level file can be used for multiple plots.
 See the Surfer help for details.
-The Save button allows you to save a level file that will reproduce the same appearance in another plot.
+The Save... button allows you to save a level file that will reproduce the same appearance in another plot.